 As I was designing my kids' rooms in our new home, I wanted a fun element to incorporate into each bedroom.
 With a wall mural in one room and a boho wall in another, a fun accent ceiling seemed the perfect style choice for our third bedroom.
 A stunning DIY shiplap ceiling in charcoal creates the best dramatic impact.

-Using shiplap is also a great way to cover up popcorn ceilings in an old home, or any ugly ceilings for that matter.
+Using shiplap is a great way to cover up popcorn ceilings in an old home, or any ugly ceilings for that matter.
 If your ceiling does have a heavy texture I would recommend smoothing it out as much as possible.
 This will allow the shiplap ceiling planks to fit tight against the existing ceiling.

-Supplies For a Shiplap Ceiling
+Supplies for a Shiplap Ceiling

 These are standard supplies and tools you can find at your local home project store.
-Affiliate links included.

 - MDF 8" shiplap - a thriftier option to real wood paneling and looks great